dotmake-build/command-line/docs/README.md

 If a command represents a group and not an action, you may want to show help.
 If `Run` or `RunAsync` method is missing in a command class, then by default it will show help.
-You can also manually trigger help in `Run` or `RunAsync` method of a command class via calling `CliContext.ShowHelp`.
+You can also manually trigger help in `Run` or `RunAsync` method of a command class via calling `CliContext.ShowHelp()`.
 For testing a command, these methods are also useful:
-- `CliContext.IsEmptyCommand` gets value indicating whether current command is specified without any arguments or options.
+- `CliContext.IsEmptyCommand()` gets value indicating whether current command is specified without any arguments or options.
+  Note that this may return true even if any arguments or options were specified for parent commands. because only arguments or options specified for the current command, are checked.
   Note that arguments and options should be optional, if they are required (no default values), then handler will not run and missing error message will be shown.
+- `CliContext.IsEmpty()` gets a value indicating whether current command and all its parents are specified without any subcommands, directives, options or arguments.
-- `CliContext.ShowValues` shows parsed values for current command and its arguments and options.
+- `CliContext.ShowValues()` shows parsed values for current command and its arguments and options.
-- `CliContext.ShowHierarchy` shows hierarchy for all commands, it will start from the root command and show a tree.
+- `CliContext.ShowHierarchy()` shows hierarchy for all commands, it will start from the root command and show a tree.

 See below example; root command does not have a handler method so it will always show help and sub-command will show help if command is specified without any arguments or option,